 2. Disability benefits

-Employees who are injured while at the job can receive worker's compensation which is covered by the state workers compensation laws.
+Employees injured while on the job can receive worker's compensation which is covered by state workers compensation laws.

 3. Family and Medical Leave Act (FMLA)

-This federal law ensures that workers are allowed paid leave in case of family or health issues such as the birth of a child or sickness.
+This federal law ensures that workers are allowed paid leave in case of family or health issues such as childbirth or sickness.

 4. Minimum wage

-The Fair Labor Standards Act (FLSA) set up a minimum wage that employers were required to pay hourly workers.
-While the minimum wage differed based on what kind of job, or which state you worked in, it helped ensure that employees were paid sufficiently to compensate for the work they do in order to financially support themselves.
+The Fair Labor Standards Act (FLSA) set up a minimum wage for employers to pay hourly workers.
+While the minimum wage differed based on what kind of job or state you worked in, it helped ensure that employees were paid sufficiently to compensate for their work to support themselves financially.

 - Paid holidays